Animals and Aromatherapy: How to Safely Use Essential Oils Around Pets

-Our favorite friends to give gifts to are often times our furry friends!
-Whether it’s a treat, toy, or just walking through the front door, our pets are always generous receivers.
-And while we may love sharing the goodness of essential oils with all of those who cross our path, your four-legged friends will thank you for resisting to share essential oils with them.
+Our favorite friends to give gifts to are often times our furry ones!
+Whether it’s a treat, a toy or just walking through the front door, our pets are always generous receivers.
+And while we may love sharing the goodness of essential oils with all those who cross our path, your four-legged friends will thank you for not always sharing essential oils with them.

-Essential oils have become a staple in natural remedies, and while we always want what’s best for our pets, essential oils may actually do more harm than good.
+Essential oils have become a staple in natural remedies, and while we always want what’s best for our pets, essential oils can do more harm than good if they're not used properly.
 For example, it’s not hard to tell from the outside that animals are different than humans.
-But just as all people have different medical histories, allergies, health needs, etc., animals do as well, and what works for one animal, may not work for another.
+But just as all people have different medical histories, allergies, health needs, etc., so do animals.
+And what works for one animal, may not work for another.

-They have a unique physiology, and cannot metabolize most essential oils like we can.
-It is for this reason that the use of essential oils around pets can cause severe health damage if used incorrectly.
-If you have pets in your home, we suggest speaking with a holistic veterinarian before using essential oils on or around them.
+They also have a unique physiology, and cannot metabolize most essential oils as we can.
+Especially when you consider that the average adult is a lot larger than the average pet – therefore, pets can be much more sensitive to a human's dosage of essential oils.
+If you have pets in your home, we suggest speaking with their veterinarian before using essential oils on or around them.

-We see so many blog posts and articles online ranging from cures for ticks to bladder problems for pets that have to do with essential oils and natural remedies, but we rarely see these articles being backed by scientific studies or animal aromatherapists.
+We see so many blog posts and articles online that champion essential oils as natural remedies for pets with issues ranging from ticks to bladder problems.
+But we rarely see these articles backed by scientific studies or animal aromatherapists.
 While they may not necessarily be wrong, they could be wrong for your animals.

-An example would be using the same EO recipe on a small Boston Terrier and a large Great Dane.
-Which is why, if you are considering using any oils on your pets we again, strongly suggest working with a holistic veterinarian.
+Another example would be using the same EO recipe on a small Boston Terrier and a large Great Dane.
+This is why if you are considering using any oils on your pets we strongly suggest working with a veterinarian.

-The most important thing we want to stress is that your pets do not have a voice, and cannot tell you when something is not working.
-A major sign to watch out for would be behavioral differences, such as whining, scratching, or acting loopy.
-These types of signs are a red flag, and a prime reason to stop using EOs around them.
+The most important thing we want to stress is that your pets do not have a voice and cannot tell you when something is hurting them.
+A major sign to watch out for would be behavioral differences, such as whining, scratching or acting loopy.
+These types of signs are a red flag and a prime reason to stop using EOs around them.